SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-items-to-country-list.md

 ---
-uid: help-en-adding-items-to-country-list-web
+uid: help-en-add-items-to-country-list
-title: Adding items to the Country list web
+title: Add items to the Country list
-description: Adding items to the Country list web
+description: Add items to the Country list
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Settings and maintenance